KingdomStudiosIO/docs/learn/gameplay/training-quests.md

 The quest completion screen will display any rewards earned ([Shvās rune](heroes/leveling.md), [lesser attunement crystals](heroes/attunement-crystals/), a Page of the Eternal Story, Gold, and XP per [Hero](heroes/)) and how many of your attempts you passed or failed, denoted by an X or a check mark.

+The token rewards from Training Quests have a fixed chance to drop, but only if an attempt is successful.
+Below are the chances for each item to drop:

+* Shvas Runes - 1%
+* Lesser Attunement Crystals - 0.5%
+* Pages of the Eternal Story - 0.75%

 ## Meet the Trainers

 ### Orvin - Puzzle Solving